Heat transfer vinyl is becoming a popular method for printing your customized designs on fabric.

 Weeding is done on the adhesive side, and different tools are used for weeding process.

-For home users and simple designs, you can use a scissor.
+For home users and simple designs, you can use scissor.
 Special sharp tools like Silhouette are used for weeding.

 For professionals, weeding machines are also available that cut the design on vinyl sheets.
 These machines are called cutters.